 EARA Communications Manager, Bob Tolliday, said: “We encourage all EARA institutions across Europe to implement the recommendations outlined in this manual and to engage with EARA for further support or advice.”

-Organisations that are not EARA members can purchase the Handbook or arrange to discuss communications further by contacting Kirk Leech.
+Organisations that are not EARA members can purchase the Handbook or arrange to discuss their communications needs further by contacting Kirk Leech email@example.com

 Last updated on 12/03/19